The Best Free DVD Ripper to Rip and Convert Your Discs to Digital Formats

 Step 5: Select the Output Location

 If you’re not happy with the default output folder you can always change it by using the bottom dropdown menu and the adjacent icons.
-Click the menu arrow to quickly select from a list of locations, which include not only local folders but also any connected mobile devices and your if you happen to own the product.
+Click the menu arrow to quickly select from a list of locations, which include not only local folders but also any connected mobile devices.

 If you want to select a different destination, simply click the little folder icon and navigate to the folder where you want the free DVD rip to save the output file.
 Meanwhile, the globe icon will allow you to upload the output video to your YouTube channel.
 You’ll first need to sign in to your YouTube account and connect it to DVDFab 11 before using this feature.